tankgauravgt/blogs.gh/Machine Learning/HuggingFace - LLM Course.md

 | image-text-to-text          | Take in an image and text prompt and output text.                                      | &check;        |
 | video-text-to-text          | Take in a video and a text prompt and output text.                                     | &cross;        |
 | visual-question-answering   | Answering open-ended questions based on an image depending on text prompt.             | &check;        |

+## Classification of LLM Models

+### 1: Auto-Encoding Transformer Models

+Good for tasks that require understanding of the input, such as sentence classification and named entity recognition.

+### 2: Auto-Regressive Transformer Models

+Good for generative tasks such as text generation.

+### 3: Seq-To-Seq Transformer Models

+Good for generative tasks that require an input, such as translation or summarization.